 There’s been hard times when the distance becomes overwhelming and I feel like I want to leave everything behind and just move to Norway.
 When this happens the first thing he tells me is to think about my education.
 We both know education is one of the most important things, HE knows I need it in order to build a better future so he motivates me to keep going, comforting me, reminding me of what’s important.
 He’s interested in what’s good for me and what I care about.

 All he’s done ever since we met is treat me with great love and respect.
-I’m proud to say that he’s never forced me to do anything I didn’t want to.
+He’s never forced me to do anything I didn’t want to.
 He became someone I truly admire for what he does and not for what he says.
 It’s true, he doesn’t say much but he certainly does lots and it shows.
 He’s taught me selfless love, patience, the power of facts and of controlling your emotions.
 Overall, he’s helped me grow as a person and those are the kind of invaluable things that I cherish every single day.

 We do make a great team.

 As a conclusion, I just want to make it clear that I’m not talking about a 100% of local men.
-It’s never 100% of the cases.
+It’s never 100% in any case.
 I know not all men are the same and that it varies.
 I do still think that this pattern is deeply rooted in our culture as a whole and people nowadays can’t easily escape from it even though some might not agree with everything said here.

-Anyway, regardless of being a woman or being a man, it is essential to be the person you would want your partner to be.
+Anyway, regardless of being a woman or being a man, it is essential to be the person you to be.
 It is as simple as being respectful, caring and giving instead of taking.
 I assure you, the more you give, the more you will receive.